mongodb/docs-mongodb-shell/source/includes/legacy/legacy-command-exceptions.rst

-For commands where the output includes ``{ ok: 0 }``, ``mongosh`` returns an exception and doesn't return the raw output from the server.
+For commands where the output includes ``{ ok: 0 }``, ``mongosh`` returns an exception and doesn't return the server raw output.

 .. note::